GeekyCats/Crop-Predictor/README.md

-# Krishi-Ml-Backend
+<h1 align="center"> 🚀 Crop Predictor API</h1>

+##About
-Predict the best crop you should sow in your fields depending on the environment conditions.
+  Flask server to predict the best crop you should sow in your fields depending on the environment conditions.

-  Ml model credit goes to :- https://www.kaggle.com/code/atharvaingle/what-crop-to-grow
+##API
   Use this API link to predict: https://krishiml.azurewebsites.net//predict

+##Parameters to pass
   You need to enter following values to predict the crop: -
   - N (Nitrogen value of soil)
   - P (Phosphorus value of soil)